2020 Campeonato Carioca: Torneio Extra

 As best-placed team in the overall table, excluding the "Big Four", Volta Redonda won the Taça Independência and qualified for the 2021 Copa do Brasil.

 The four teams, excluding the "Big Four" and Taça Independência winners, with the best performance in the tournament (excluding matches against the "Big Four" teams) would compete in the Torneio Extra (Extra Tournament) for a berth to the 2021 Copa do Brasil, but the Torneio Extra was cancelled.
 The best seeded team, Boavista, was declared winners and qualified for the 2021 Copa do Brasil.
 As the 2020 Copa Rio was cancelled, the Torneio extra runners-up, Madureira, also qualified for the 2021 Copa do Brasil.

 Relegation Round

-The Relegation Round was competed from 18 January to 4 July in two separate double round-robin groups.
+The Relegation Round was played from 18 January to 4 July in two separate double round-robin groups.
 The top team of Group X qualified for the First Round of the 2021 Campeonato Carioca and the bottom three contested the Group Z relegation group.
-The lowest placed team was relegated to the 2020 Série B1.
-The top two teams of Group Z also qualified for the preliminary round of the 2021 Campeonato Carioca.
+The last-placed team of Group Z was relegated to the 2020 Série B1.
+The top two teams of Group Z qualified for the preliminary round of the 2021 Campeonato Carioca.